Galton Laboratory: The Eugenics Record Office

 Galton's Record of Family Faculties of 1884 and Anthropometric Laboratory at the International Health Exhibition from 1884 to 1885 were the data-gathering systems that led to the establishment of the Eugenics Record Office.
-These systems were a way for him to apply statistical methods to humans.
+These systems were a way for Galton to apply statistical methods to humans.
 Individuals paid threepence to have their weight, height, reaction time and other traits scientifically measured by a superintendent.
 Galton kept the anonymous copy of the scorecard for research that participants left with.
 Overall, 9,337 people were measured during the initial exhibition, followed by 3,678 more sets of data after moving the lab several times.

 The Eugenics Record Office, a precursor to the Galton Laboratory, was established in 1904 by Francis Galton.
 Galton coined the term eugenics and influenced 20th century biologists.
 In 1906 Karl Pearson took directorship of The Eugenics Record Office, eventually dissolving it.
 During its operation, The Eugenics Record Office employed three staffers: Dr. Edgar Schuster (Galton Research Fellow, 1905–1906), David Heron (Galton Research Fellow, 1906), and Ethel Elderton (Research Assistant and Secretary, 1905–1907).
 Historians often overlook the social motivations behind his eugenics programme and instead, focus on his scientific work.
 In 1907 the Office was reconstituted as the Galton Eugenics Laboratory as part of UCL, still under the direction of Karl Pearson, a professor of Applied mathematics.